dennisgove/aeneas/README.md

 "weather" : "module_3_currentweather"
 ```

-The module ids can be found by calling the MagicMirror endpoint at http://localhost:8080/remote?action=MODULE_DATA.
+The module ids can be found by calling the MagicMirror endpoint at `http://localhost:8080/remote?action=MODULE_DATA`.
 I do intend to enhance the mirror so that you can register the module names there and just request a list of all running modules with friendly names.
 At the moment, I do not believe that is possible.

 ### Hue Controller

 The HueController is intended to control Hue lights.
 It is currently not complete or at all usable.

-## Starting Aeneas

-Aeneas is most easily started by navigating to the `src/main/python` directory and running `python aeneas.py -p <port>`.
-Run with `-h` to see all startup options.